Energy minister to ‘grill CEOs of three power utilities’ today

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-He said the Sindh government was fully ready to render support to Nepra and other relevant agencies to resolve the issue of prolonged load-shedding in the province.
+In the statement, the minister said he had convened the meeting against the backdrop of the worsened situation that the residents of the province in certain most affected areas had to suffer power load-shedding lasting up to 18 to 20 hours a day.

-He said the federal energy minister had given “a misleading statement in the upper house of the parliament regarding the issue of power load shedding in the country while the same minister in his media statement had conceded that load-shedding was being carried out across the country”.
+The minister said he had also contacted the chairman of the National Electric Power Regulatory Authority (Nepra) and invited him to visit the province so to work out a joint strategy to resolve the unending power crisis in Sindh.

-He said if the federal government was serious to resolve the issue of the countrywide power crisis then it should take practical steps to prove its sincerity instead of “merely doing politicking on the issue”.
+He said the federal energy minister had given “a misleading statement in the upper house of the parliament regarding the issue of power load-shedding in the country while the same minister in his media statement had conceded that load-shedding was being carried out across the